2009 FINA Men's Water Polo World League

 The 2009 FINA Men's Water Polo World League was the eighth edition of the annual event, organised by the world's governing body in aquatics, the FINA.
-After a preliminary round organized by continent, the Super Final was held in Podgorica, Montenegro, from 16 June to 21 June 2009.
+After a preliminary round organized by continent, the Super Final was held in Podgorica, Montenegro, from 16 to 21 June 2009.

-The field included 19 teams, following the withdrawal of two teams.
+The league consisted of 19 teams following the withdrawal of two teams.
 Two nations, South Africa and Libya, had their World League debut, with Libya competing in its first major international tournament.

 Preliminary round

 Africa

 The African tournament will be held in Casablanca, Morocco, from 22 May to 24 May.
 One team from the group of four will advance.
 South Africa and Libya will make their World League debuts.